mircealungu/mircea/thoughtstream.md

-May 16
+**May 18**

+*Uncopenhagenly* sunny today.

+**May 16**

+Lunch discussion.
+C. thinks that free will is a model from the point of view of a limited agent.
+Basically, for all the practical purposes, from my point of view, C has free will because I can never predict his internal states and the way they will interact with the environment.
+This aligns with my understanding.
+From the societal POV it's the same.
+Society also does not know anybody's internal state.
+So for all practical purposes, everybody has free will.
+The benefit of this?
+It allows us to have a legal system and build a civilization.
+Not a bad deal, you must admit :)

+This also implies that an omniscient agent might not perceive us as having free will.
+I guess this is what Calvin was also trying to say?
+So Calving was writing from the POV of God (and Arminius from the POV of humanity... and when you're human, it's really stupid to write from the POV of God.
+Ergo, Arminius beats Calvin any day for breakfast).

+**

+Could an omniscient agent that knows the internal state of everybody not feel what everybody feels?
+And then, if it felt simultaneously all the feelings of all living, could it make anything of it?
+All the joy and the pain in the world at the same time.
+Impossible to imagine.

+**

+In the same way in which free will is an assumption, the fact that we can be construed as individuals, is also an assumption.

+**May 15**

 What makes us human?

-Discussing with a sociologist who tells me that it's creating meta-tools.
-Indeed, she was not convinced of my argument that it's: not acting on our instincts and thinking about the future was met with: lions do not act on their instincts: whey they get upset by their cubs, they don't eat them.
-I guess that's arguable, but I didn't insist.
+Discussing with a sociologist whom I tried to convince of my definition: not acting on our instincts and thinking about the future.
+Indeed, she countered with: lions do not act on their instincts even when, e.g, whey they get upset by their cubs who bite their tail, they don't kill them.
+I guess that's arguable.
+And the difference is in doing the things consciously.

-In fact, I think Peterson would say: sacrificing the present for the future consciously.
+I think Peterson would say: sacrificing the present for the future consciously.

 In any case, her view was that creating meta-tools is something that no animal has ever been observed to do.
-They use tools to do stuff, but that's it.
+Some animals use tools to do stuff, but that's it, but we never recorded an animal creating tools to create tools.

-So then I proposed that one way to compare cultures would be based exactly on that.
-If
+Then the discussion went to cultures and how different cultures

+So then I proposed that we might be able to use this most human trait to compare cultures.
+Isn't a culture that creates more meta-tools more advanced, and more human than another one?